 In 2023 we identified an urgent need to support & transform an award-winning initiative the Local Surf Lounge Academy which was on the verge of closing down.
 This project is our current focus until we reach our sustainability goals.

-Jamie is working with founder Shuan Solomans & local social justice advocate Shane Lentoor plus a dedicated team of youth leaders who make our Local Surf Lounge Academy possible.
+Jamie is working with LSLA founder Shuan Solomans & local social justice advocate Shane Lentoor plus a dedicated team of youth leaders who make our Local Surf Lounge Academy possible.

 Born & bred in Cape Town, I was lucky to have the chance of spending 2 years working in Switzerland during the pandemic, and having the opportunity to step outside of ‘the bubble’ of living in South Africa, it became really apparent how bad the gross social & economic divide is between our communities.
 With a very limited amount of Government support, so many live in poverty, while many others live very comfortably.